ANTI-BULLYING/ HARASSMENT POLICY

 Reporting an Incident

-When a student/ adult client, member of staff or parent reports an incident of bullying or harassment, this will be taken very seriously.
+When a student, member of staff or parent reports an incident of bullying or harassment, this will be taken very seriously.

-Parents/ carers and students/ adult clients may choose to report incidents of bullying or harassment, including cyber bullying, to the class teacher/ leader in the first instance and, if the class teacher/ leader feels the incident is serious or unresolved, the Principal will be involved.
+Parents/ carers and students may choose to report incidents of bullying or harassment, including cyber bullying, to the class teacher/ leader in the first instance and, if the class teacher/ leader feels the incident is serious or unresolved, the Principal will be involved.

 Incidents of bullying and harassment must be documented using the Bullying/ Harassment Report Form (copy attached).
 Where possible the documentation should be completed on the day of the incident or as soon as possible afterwards.
 A brief statement of facts needs to be completed and what action was taken (if any).
 The nature of the incident may mean the Principal is involved where further investigation is required.

-With verbal students/ adult clients who understand the possible effect of their actions, if a student/ adult client has been found to be involved in bullying or harassment they will be told about their behaviour and the effect it has.
-Verbal students/ adult clients will be asked if they want to take part in a restorative conference.
+With verbal students who understand the possible effect of their actions, if a student has been found to be involved in bullying or harassment they will be told about their behaviour and the effect it has.
+Verbal students will be asked if they want to take part in a restorative conference.
 The purpose of a restorative conference is to agree on a mutual resolution.
 Commitments reached are to be recorded in writing.
 All documentation is put on the students’ files.

-For non-verbal students/ adult clients and students/ adult clients who do not yet understand the possible effects of their actions, the emphasis is on promoting understanding and reducing the likelihood of bullying/ harassment recurring through the use of social stories and pictorial representations of desired behaviour.
+For non-verbal students and students who do not yet understand the possible effects of their actions, the emphasis is on promoting understanding and reducing the likelihood of bullying/ harassment recurring through the use of social stories and pictorial representations of desired behaviour.

-Classroom staff do not give parents/ carers the names of students/ adult clients (other than their own child/ adult client) involved in a bullying incident.
+Classroom staff do not give parents/ carers the names of students (other than their own child) involved in a bullying incident.

 An appropriate resolution to a bullying/ harassment event will depend on many factors.
 The resolution must support the victim and monitor this person frequently.